Betty and Veronica Switch

 - In the Princess Tutu anime, Fakir appears at first as a male Tsundere, and Mytho the Prince has a case of Chronic Hero Syndrome.
 They were respectively the Veronica and Betty to Ahiru's Archie Then Mytho's heart shard is tainted with the Crow's blood and he becomes evil and potentially violent, and Fakir is seen as the friend and confident who does everything he can to protect Ahiru.
 And this is settled when Rue performs an Heroic Sacrifice to bring Mytho back to the side of good... and then Mytho stays with her instead.

-- Ranma ½: Akane is an extremely violent Tsundere, rather popular at school and despite her efforts has very few traditionally feminine traits.
-Shampoo is a Supreme Chef, works full-time in her grandma's restaurant, and can be almost kittenish when she's happy (pun intended).
-Also, she came from a lower-class setting than Akane, is a lot smarter than she looks, and is also multi-talented.
-She also pines after Ranma.
-However, Akane is very kind-hearted and nice when not being upset, and often stands up for others even if it brings her problems.
-And while Shampoo can cook and can be very demure around Ranma, most of the time she's Tsundere bordering on Yandere and can be very manipulative and cruel, like with Mousse and sometimes to Ranma himself.
+- Ranma ½: Akane and Shampoo have traits of both sides.
+Akane is an extremely violent Tsundere, rather popular at school and despite her efforts has very few traditionally feminine traits; Shampoo is a Supreme Chef, works full-time in her grandma's restaurant, can be almost kittenish when she's happy (pun intended), she comes from a lower-class setting than Akane, is a lot smarter than she looks, and is also multi-talented.
+However, Akane is very kind-hearted and nice when she's not being upset, and often stands up for others and even for Ranma despite the risks, and while Shampoo can cook and can be very demure around Ranma, most of the time she's Tsundere bordering on Yandere and can be very manipulative and cruel either to Mousse or to Ranma himself.
 Shampoo also has an exotic quality, and her sexiness is sometimes played up too, especially compared to Akane who is a tomboy who desperately attempts to be more feminine.